 I. Capital

-So for as the capital funds are concerned, it is only a nominal source.
+So far as the capital funds are concerned, it is only a nominal source.
 Therefore it can not be used for investment purpose.
-This capital fund consists of two elements; paid of capital and general reserve.
+This capital fund consists of two elements; paid up capital and general reserve.

 II.
 Deposits